-This ecological site is on south facing side slopes of plateaus, tablelands, and canyonlands associated with volcanic plateau landscapes.
-Elevations range from 4,500 to 6,000 feet and slopes range from 12 to 70 percent.
-The soils associated with this site are moderately deep or deep to lithic or paralithic bedrock.
-The soil climate is frigid (soil temperature regime) and aridic bordering xeric (soil moisture regime).
-Since this site occurs on south aspects, it receives more solar insolation and thus is slightly drier and warmer than its non-aspect counterpart, resulting in reduced resistance and resilience and annual production.
-The reference plant community is characterized by bitterbrush and big sagebrush in the overstory with an understory dominated by bluebunch wheatgrass.
-Idaho fescue is also common.
-The warmer drier occurrences of this site exhibit greater expression of basin big sagebrush and bluebunch wheatgrass, while dominance shifts to mountain big sagebrush and prevalence of Idaho fescue increases where the site occurs in the cooler wetter portions of the range.
+This ecological site is on north facing side slopes of plateaus and tablelands associated with volcanic plateau landscapes.
+Elevations range from 2,700 to 5,000 feet (823 to 1,524 meters) and slopes range from 12 to 70 percent.

+The soils associated with this site are moderately deep to bedrock.
+The soil climate is mesic to mesic near frigid (soil temperature regime) and aridic bordering xeric (soil moisture regime).
+Since this site is on north aspects, it receives less solar insolation and is slightly wetter and colder than its non-aspect counterpart, resulting in increased resistance and resilience, and annual production.

+The reference plant community is characterized by basin big sagebrush and Idaho fescue, bluebunch wheatgrass is also common in the understory.